-- In Act One, I inserted colorful guests at the king’s festival.
+- In part one, I inserted colorful guests at the king’s festival.
 An annoying poet who will overstay his welcome within minutes.
 Acostos, the mighty demigod who loves his donkey like a sibling.
 An Amazon who is quick to tattle on anything that goes wrong.
 A disguised pickpocket running a heist during the festival.

-- In Act Two, I introduced pig farmers that are feuding with their father.
+- In part two, I introduced pig farmers that are feuding with their father.
 A concerned pirate who is trying to understand his future.
 I also brought back the donkey-loving Acostos for a wrestling contest (though this was a late addition, made after my first playthrough, since my players thought he was The Best).

-- In Act Three, a lonely nymph made her home on the finale’s mountain summit… along with a mad Atlantean hermit who had gone crazy waiting for his king.
+- In part three, a lonely nymph made her home on the finale’s mountain summit… along with a mad Atlantean hermit who had gone crazy waiting for his king.

 I want to keep emphasizing that none of these NPCs are critical to the adventure.
 Yes, they can provide hints and clues and background information (especially in the event the PCs botch skill rolls).
 They can help and hinder the PCs.
 But, each character generally has their own motivations that are entirely separate from the PC’s adventure.